If you need to get the day name (i.e. Monday, Tuesday, etc.) from a date, there are several options depending on your needs.

 CHOOSE is more work to set up, but it is also more flexible, since it allows you to map a date to any values you want (i.e. you can use values that are custom, abbreviated, not abbreviated, different language, etc.)

-If you need to extract the day from a date, you can use the DAY function.
-In the generic form of the formula above, the date must be in a form that Excel recognizes as a valid date.
-Here's how the formula works: The DAY function takes just one...
+If you need to extract the day from a date, you can use the DAY function .
+The date must be in a form that Excel recognizes as a valid date .
+In the example shown, the formula in cell B5 is: = DAY ( B5 ) How this formula works The DAY function takes...

 If you need to get the month name (i.e. January, February, March, etc.) from a date, you have several options depending on your needs.
 Do you just want to display the month name?
 If you only want to display a month name, you don't need a formula –...